Resident Evil: Degeneration: Plot

-In November 2005, Harvardville Airport falls victim to a T-virus attack both from inside the terminal and a crashlanded airline plane.
+In November 2005, Harvardville Airport falls victim to a T-virus attack both from inside the terminal and a crashed airliner.
 TerraSave worker Claire Redfield coincidentally runs into Senator Ron Davis, a vocal opponent of TerraSave, and they are forced to hide in the VIP lounge with Rani, niece of a TerraSave employee.
 By nightfall, the airport has been locked down by the local Special Response Team and the United States Army, aiding evacuated survivors.
 Officers Angela Miller and Greg Glenn are joined by federal agent Leon S. Kennedy.
 Claire's group is rescued; however, they are forced to leave the infected Greg.
 Trucks from pharmaceutical corporation WilPharma arrive to administer a T-virus vaccine they created, but are destroyed by explosives.
 Leon reveals that a terrorist has threatened to unleash the T-virus throughout the U.S. should government officials involved in its creation not be revealed by midnight.

 Claire accompanies WilPharma Head Researcher Frederic Downing to their Harvardville research facility.
-Downing reveals plans to make a G-virus vaccine next, angering Claire because of its extreme danger.
+Downing reveals plans to make a G-virus vaccine next, angering Claire because of its danger.
 Excusing himself, Downing leaves Claire in his office.
-Claire informs Leon about what Downing told her and learns that he and Angela have found the house of her brother Curtis on fire.
+Claire informs Leon about what Downing said and learns that he and Angela have found the house of her brother Curtis on fire.
 Downing phones Claire, warning her about a man who has activated a time bomb.
-Claire briefly spots Curtis in the building's central garden, only for the bomb to detonate.
+Claire spots Curtis in the building's central garden, then the bomb detonates.

 Leon and Angela arrive at the facility and split up.
-Leon reunites with Claire, while Angela reunites with Curtis.
-Curtis reveals the American government's involvement in covering up Raccoon City's destruction.
+Leon reunites with Claire, while Angela reunites with Curtis, who reveals the American government's involvement in covering up Raccoon City's destruction.
 Having injected himself with the G-virus, he mutates and kills a squad of marines.
 Leon saves Angela as the atrium garden begins to fall apart, with the wreckage temporarily crushing Curtis.
-The computer system then incinerates the building in order to prevent the viruses from spreading.
+The computer system then incinerates the building to prevent the viruses from spreading.
 Angela and Leon jump into a pool of water to avoid being burned alive.
 After shooting a glass partition to avoid drowning, the two find themselves in an underground area.
 Meanwhile, Claire makes it to the command center, attempting to halt a biohazard alarm and open the building.
 However, the detection of Curtis triggers an outbreak containment failsafe in which the laboratory falls into the abyss to trap any infection.